dotkernel/dot-errorhandler/docs/book/v4/configuration.md

 A configuration example for the default logger can be found in `config/log.global.php.dist`.

-When declaring the `ErrorHandlerInterface` alias you can choose whether to log or not:
+When configuring the error handler in your application, you can choose between two classes:

-- for the simple Zend Expressive handler user `ErrorHandler`
-- for logging use `LogErrorHandler`
+- `Dot\ErrorHandler\LogErrorHandler`: for logging and displaying errors

-The class `Dot\ErrorHandler\ErrorHandler` is the same as the Zend Expressive error handling class the only difference being the removal of the `final` statement for making extension possible.

-The class `Dot\ErrorHandler\LogErrorHandler` is `Dot\ErrorHandler\ErrorHandler` with added logging support.
+- `Dot\ErrorHandler\ErrorHandler`: for displaying errors only

-As a note: both `LogErrorHandler` and `ErrorHandler` have factories declared in the package's `ConfigProvider`.
+> Both `LogErrorHandler` and `ErrorHandler` have factories declared in the package's `ConfigProvider`.
-If you need a custom ErrorHandler it must have a factory declared in the config, as in the below example:
+> If you need a custom ErrorHandler, it must have a factory declared in the config, as in the below example:

 ```php
 <?php